mawaddahH/Sample-Code-Chrome-WebDriver/README.md

 # Answer
-Before run the code , there are some steps need to take consider:
+before running the code, there are some steps that need to take considered:

 First:
 Setup Latest Driver for Chrome  Driver.